Skip to main content

 Before "going live" with Hona, your integration in Hona will appear as Inactive.
 In this state, the connection between Hona and your CMS/CRM is established, but no data is being passed automatically yet.
 All data passed through the integration when it is Inactive is done through manual syncing only.
 This allows you to configure your settings, test mappings, and preview how information will flow between systems without triggering notifications or automated updates to Clients.
 Your integration typically stays Inactive during onboarding, and when you're ready, you "go live" by a Hona representative setting your integration to Active.

 Once your integration is set to Active, Hona begins running automatic daily syncs around midnight.
 During each nightly sync, Hona pulls the latest data from your CMS/CRM — such as new cases, updated phases, team assignments, or Client details.
 That synced information then powers your automated Hona features, like Project Type updates, Form assignments, and Client notifications.
-Any notifications triggered by those updates will send to Clients the following day (Not at midnight, don't worry), ensuring communication remains timely and accurate without requiring manual work from your team.
+Any notifications triggered by those updates will send to Clients the following day (not at midnight), ensuring communication remains timely and accurate without requiring manual work from your team.

 This transition marks the point where your Hona setup moves from configuration to full automation — keeping your data in sync, your workflows efficient, and your Clients consistently informed.